jayshah1819/gridwise/docs/krill/writing-a-webgpu-wgsl-workgroup-reduce-function.md

 }
 ```

-This addition of an `f32 reduceWorkgroup` function generates two immediate new issues:
+This addition of an `f32 reduceWorkgroup` function uncovers two new issues:

 - The `wg_temp` workgroup variable now has a name collision between the `u32` variant and the `f32` variant.
 - We now have two different functions named `reduceWorkgroup`, which is not permitted in WGSL.
 We can't overload a function name.
 Type-specific dispatch would be useful here.